Hepsor logo

 Credit risk is the risk that a counterparty will not meet its obligations towards the Group under a financial instrument or customer contract, leading to a financial loss.
 The Group is exposed to credit risk from its operating activities such as trade receivables from rental property and from its financing activities, including deposits with banks and other financial instruments.

-In order to minimize credit risk, the Group is only dealing with creditworthy counterparties and deposits cash in banks well-recognized banks in Estonia and Latvia.
+In order to minimise credit risk, the Group is only dealing with creditworthy counterparties and deposits cash in banks well-recognised banks in Estonia and Latvia.
 If such rating is not available, the Group uses other publicly available financial information and its own trading records to rate its major customers.

 Liquidity risk